stakewise/v3-deposit-data-parser/README.md

 ## Features

-- **File Validation:** Ensures the input file meets specified criteria, effectively preventing the processing of invalid or corrupted files.
+- **Json Validation:** Ensures the input data meets specified criteria, effectively preventing the processing of invalid or corrupted json.
 - **Deposit Data Extraction:** Parses deposit data from files, preparing it for further processing or verification.
 - **Public Key Verification:** Validates the uniqueness and format of public keys within the deposit data to ensure data integrity.
 - **Signature Verification:** Leverages BLS (Boneh-Lynn-Shacham) signatures to authenticate deposit data against given public keys.